Of course, it came down to the last play.

 Instead of LSU having to punt with around two minutes left to play, Florida was assessed an unsportsmanlike conduct penalty that gave the Tigers an automatic first down and a 15-yard pickup to the LSU 40.

-“I think it was a great job by (LSU equipment manager Greg) Stringfellow to loosen up that shoe before the play,” LSU coach Ed Orgeron said.
+“I think it was a great job by (LSU equipment manager Greg) Stringfellow to loosen up that shoe before the play,” LSU coach Ed Orgeron said with a laugh.
 “We needed a break and we got a break.
 I don’t think I’ve ever played in a game when an opponent threw a shoe.”

 Added Johnson, “Coach O said in the meeting yesterday (Friday) that one play was going to win the game for us.
 That was probably the biggest play.
 Our tight end Cole’s shoe came off and the defender threw it.”